 Egypt Lake area is an area dotted with peaks and lakes.
-I have visited the area once in 1993 and had a tripped planned with Emily in the autumn of 2016 that was aborted due to snow.
+I have visited the area once in 1993 and had a tripped planned with Micah in the autumn of 2016 that was aborted due to snow.
 I wanted to try a solo trip, as it would allow me to be more flexible in my planning, so I booked a four day trip to the Egypt Lake area.
 It was not completely solo, as Volcano accompanied me.

 My original plan was for a four day trip around the Egypt Lake area.
 Going from Redearth Creek to Egypt Lake, up to Balls Pass Junction, then past Shadow Lake and back to the Redearth Creek parking lot.
 I did not book the campsites until July, and as expected, Egypt Lake Campground was fully booked.
 My initial booking was a short 7 km day to Lost Horse Creek Campground, followed by another 7 km day to Pharaoh Creek Campground, then hike 16 km to Egypt Lake and up to Balls Pass Junction, ending with an 18 km day back to the car.
 A very unbalanced trip.

 Similar to my Assiniboine trip, I kept checking the online reservations, and a spot came open at Egypt Lake.
 I quickly changed my itinerary to a longer day to Pharaoh Creek Campground, then short day to Egypt Lake Campground, another short day to Balls Pass Junction, ending with a long day to the car.
 I was very happy with this itinerary, as it allowed for time to explore the lakes of the Egypt Lake area.
 There is some easy scrambles to be had, but Volcano does not enjoy loose rock and scree, so we would stick to the lakes.